DevMountain/Day-IX/README.md

 ###Step 23: Add a DetailPageViewControllerDataSource
 - Create a DetailPageViewControllerDataSource as a subclass of NSObject
 - Add an index property to the DetailViewController
-- Add a viewControllerAtIndex method
+- Add a viewControllerAtIndex method to the DataSource
   - if the index < 0 or >= count it return nil
   - Initialize a DetailViewController and set the index and update with the Entry at the index from the EntryController
 - Add viewControllerBeforeViewController method and get the index of the viewController, subract 1 and then call viewControllerAtIndex